-- PRIVATE FUNDING (ORGANISATIONS).
-International organisations, NGOs, companies, foundations, taxe d’apprentissage (a French tax to fund education), OPCA (Authorised Joint Collection bodies)
+- Private funding (Organisations).
+International organisations, NGOs, companies, foundations, taxe d’apprentissage (a French tax to fund education), OPCO (Authorised Joint Collection bodies).

 Use of funds

-- BUILD.
-Building the capacity of organisations working in crisis zones (CAR, Lebanon, Jordan and bespoke courses.
+- Build.
+Strengthening the capacities of organisations in crisis-affected zones (CAR, Guinea, Lebanon, Jordan, bespoke learning programmes).

-- ADMINISTRATIVE COSTS.
-Overhead costs incurred to carry out our missions and to ensure proper implementation.
+- Administrative costs.
+Overhead costs incurred to carry out our missions ans to ensure their proper implementation.